jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 And download the next files.

+!!post in revision, I'm uploading the launch files on 2021/01/09!!

 For this tutorial I'm using a pair of logitech c920 cameras.

 <img src="https://github.com/jhonathan-castaneda/jhonathan-castaneda.github.io/blob/master/images/1.png" width="30%" height="30%">